 On a chromosome level, an insertion refers to the insertion of a larger sequence into a chromosome.
 This can happen due to unequal crossover during meiosis.

-Point mutation-point mutation, or single base substitution, is a type of mutation that causes the replacement of a single base nucleotidewith another nucleotide of the genetic material, DNA or RNA.
+Point mutation-A point mutation, or single base substitution, is a type of mutation that causes the replacement of a single base nucleotidewith another nucleotide of the genetic material, DNA or RNA.

 Translocation Mutation-n genetics , a chromosome translocation is a chromosome abnormally caused by rearrangement of parts between non humologous chromosomes a genes fusion .may be created when the translocation join two otherwise separate genes , the occurrence of which is common in cancer .